marinakharitonova/network/README.md

-The Ant Design library used to build the UI provides a number of ready-made components, such as layout components, Form, DatePicker, Pagination, which greatly speeds up the process of building the user interface and allows you to create a unique application design.
+The Ant Design library used to build the UI provides a number of ready-made components, such as layout components, Form, DatePicker, Pagination, which greatly speeds up the process of building the user interface and allows me to create a unique application design.

-The RTK Query utility allows me to declaratively describe the logic for fetching and mutation application data in one place and provides convenient hooks for calling in components.
+The RTK Query utility has allowed me to declaratively describe the logic for fetching and mutation application data in one place and provides convenient hooks for calling in components.
 Being able to do optimistic updates has allowed me to make the UI feel faster.
 For example, this can be seen on the Users page: when you click on the Follow button, the button state changes instantly (the label changes to Unfollow) while the request is still in process.
 The caching